UK's Cameron calls EU leaders to discuss Commission president

 LONDON British Prime Minister David Cameron has called EU leaders to discuss choosing a new European Commission president, his office said on Monday, a day after anti-European Union parties won resounding victories in elections for the European Parliament.

-The euro-sceptics include Britain's own UK Independence Party (UKIP), which on Sunday won more seats in the European elections than any other British party.
+The euro-skeptics include Britain's own UK Independence Party (UKIP), which on Sunday won more seats in the European elections than any other British party.

 The prospect of UKIP's widely forecast success may have influenced Cameron's plans to lobby against the two most prominent candidates for the commission's president, on the grounds that they are too federalist, as Reuters reported on Friday.